-When you have loaded your data into tables, you need to check that your data was ingested into the Senate platform so that you can provide access to others.
+When you have loaded your data into tables, you need to check that your data was ingested into the Data Republic platform so that you can provide access to others.

 Note: If you have a large amount of data to upload, it could take a while.
 You can go on to the next steps (creating views and packages) while you wait.
 Make sure you come back to check the upload.